 Cut Costs, But Focus On Value

-In case you’re not a New Englander, The Globe has suffered notoriously in the wake of its bungled effort to cut costs by switching delivery contractors.
+In case you’re not a New Englander, The Globe suffered notoriously in the wake of its bungled effort to cut costs by switching delivery contractors.

-They apparently did so without first assuring their chosen replacement had the capacity to deliver their newspapers as widely, timely, and consistently as their former delivery contractor.
+They apparently did so without first assuring that their chosen replacement had the capacity to deliver their newspapers as widely, timely, and consistently as their former delivery contractor.

 Some of us were able to find solace in the online version, but that’s not the service to which we’d subscribed.
 And getting payment credits upon complaint is no substitute for getting what we were paying for and had delivered quite regularly before they decided to risk their very reputation on this poorly-executed cost reduction effort.

 The final straw for me wasn’t another day of no delivery, but getting my Sunday edition actually delivered…on Monday.
 Enough already.

 Of course, we still received the paper after canceling our subscription and with better regularity than when we subscribed.
 Such randomness in business is a sign of a lack of business controls that suggests there may be more problems underway than a failure to manage their delivery operations.

 Here you have a classic example of what can happen when you attempt to cut operating costs without proper planning and thorough consideration of the risks to your business if things go awry.

 Focus on VALUE Before Cost